captswag/shell-scripting-101/4-loops/README.md

 done
 ```

-The color (:) always evaluates to true.
+The colon (:) always evaluates to true.
 While this can be necessary sometimes, it is often preferable to use a real exit
 condition.

 _while2.sh_